MENUCLOSE

 IMMA presents Reverse Migration, a Poetic Journey, the first solo exhibition in Ireland by internationally renowned artist, poet, and activist Cecilia Vicuña.
 This ground breaking presentation delves into themes of ancestry, ecological urgency, and the interconnectedness of humanity, inspired by Vicuña’s discovery of her ancient ties to Ireland and the poetic resonance of her return journey from the Andes to Ireland.

-The exhibition draws on Vicuña’s 2006 visit to Ireland, during which she and her partner, James O’Hern, honoured Ireland’s archaeological sites with rituals of gratitude.
+The exhibition draws on Vicuña’s 2006 visit to Ireland, during which she and her partner, poet James O’Hern, honoured Ireland’s archaeological sites with rituals of gratitude.
 This connection becomes a narrative thread within the exhibition, intertwining personal memory, indigenous traditions, and a dialogue with Irish heritage.
-Vicuña, whose multidisciplinary practice bridges visual art, poetry, sound, and performance, will transform IMMA’s galleries with a dynamic suite of new works.
+Vicuña, whose multidisciplinary practice bridges visual art, poetry, sound, and performance, transforms IMMA’s galleries with a dynamic suite of new works.
 Central to the exhibition is a site-specific quipu—an ancient Andean system of communication using knotted cords— created with the participating of local makers, the commission is a refence to the design of Aran sweater that is thought to be symbolic of nature, the sea and the lives of the fisherman and Islanders.

 At IMMA, Vicuña’s quipu installation becomes a monumental meditation on survival and transformation.
 Her work suggests the urgent need for collective action in the face of global crises, transforming the ancient quipu into a vessel for contemporary ecological and political discourse.